rumyantseva/mif/README.md

       authors VARCHAR(512),
       url VARCHAR(512) UNIQUE NOT NULL,
+      created_at TIMESTAMP WITHOUT TIME ZONE NOT NULL, updated_at TIMESTAMP WITHOUT TIME ZONE NOT NULL, is_visible BOOLEAN DEFAULT NULL
+    );

+    CREATE TABLE IF NOT EXISTS books_broken ( id SERIAL PRIMARY KEY,
+      url VARCHAR(512) UNIQUE NOT NULL,
       created_at TIMESTAMP WITHOUT TIME ZONE NOT NULL, updated_at TIMESTAMP WITHOUT TIME ZONE NOT NULL );